International Journal of Eating Disorders

 The International Journal of Eating Disorders is a peer-reviewed medical journal covering the study of eating disorders.
-It was established in 1981 and is published eight times per year by John Wiley & Sons.
+It was established in 1981 by Van Nostrand Reinhold and is currently published twelve times per year by John Wiley & Sons.
 The editor-in-chief is Ruth Striegel Weissman (Wesleyan University).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.861, ranking it 27th out of 89 journals in the category "Nutrition & Dietetics".